What graduate credentials are offered?

 We offer a Graduate Certificate in Teaching Technical Writing (12 hours).
 The goal of the certificate is to to enhance credentials for teachers whose graduate studies are in another content area, especially composition/rhetoric, literature, creative writing, and cultural studies.
 Our certificate both enhances the job prospects for graduate students and improves the overall performance of the technical communication field.

 The number of college teaching jobs in technical writing continues to increase while those in teaching language and literature continue to shrink.
-In 2015-2016, the Modern Language Association of America reported that the academic jobs advertised on their list, which includes both research- and teaching-focused openings in higher education, decreased for the fourth year in a row.
-These declines bring the number of advertised jobs to another new low, including the 37% drop in 2009-2010, the steepest decline in the job list's 30+ -year history.
+In 2016-17, the Modern Language Association of America reported that the academic jobs advertised on their list, which includes both research- and teaching-focused openings in higher education, decreased for the fifth year in a row.
+The 2016-17 totals were 53.4% below the 2007-08 pre-recession peak in number of jobs.

 What are the admission requirements and what classes do I take?